FAQs About Financial Aid for Online Colleges & CoursesFinancial Aid

 Yes.
 Direct deposit accelerates your credit balance stipend delivery.
 Generally funds become available to your bank account or financial institution no more than two (2) business days after the credit balance stipend appears on your student ledger in the Student Portal, excluding holidays.
 The timeframe of when the funds will actually be available for use will depend on your bank or financial institution.

-You may sign up for direct deposit in your Student Portal, under the “My Finances” link; click the “Direct Deposit Set Up.”
-However, you should wait until you receive an email invitation from Sallie Mae (a third-party group with whom Ashford University has partnered) to sign up.
+You may sign up for direct deposit in your Student Portal, under the "My Finances" link; click the "Direct Deposit Set Up."
+However, you should wait until you receive an email invitation from Tuition Management Systems (TMS) (a third-party group with whom Ashford University has partnered) to sign up.
 The invitation will be sent to you within one (1) day of posting attendance in your fourth (4th) week.

 How will I receive a stipend if I do not have a checking account?

 If you are eligible for a credit balance stipend and do not have a checking account, you may choose to receive paper checks through the mail as your disbursement method.
-Checks however will not bear the Ashford University logo, but will bear a Sallie Mae logo instead.
-Checks will also have the return address of Ashford’s corporate office in San Diego.
-Sallie Mae mails paper checks from Fishers, Indiana no more than three (3) business days after the credit balance stipend appears on your student ledger in the Student Portal, excluding holidays.
+Checks however will not bear the Ashford University logo, but will bear a TMS logo instead.
+Checks will also have the return address of TMS's corporate office in Minnetonka, Minnesota.
+TMS mails paper checks from Minnetonka, Minnesota no more than three (3) business days after the credit balance stipend appears on your student ledger in the Student Portal, excluding holidays.
 Transit time may vary.
 This disbursement method is the default option if you do not choose the direct deposit option in your Student Portal.
 No action is needed on your part to choose this method.

 Can I receive my check by overnight mail if I pay for the shipping costs?